PKStart/pks-api/README.md

 ### Environment variables
 The aim was to handle all environment variables required by all components from one central `.env` file in the root directory.
 However, since Angular uses its own logic of handling the environments, a little 'hack' was needed to achieve this.

+There is a script (`scripts/setenv.js`) which will take care of generating the proper Angular environment files, but we need to take the below two steps every time we introduce a new variable:
-Basically we need to add both `DEV` and `PROD` variables of the frontend to the same `.env` file, differentiating them with a `_DEV` and `_PROD` suffix on their names (see as in the `.env.example` file).
-Then the `scripts/setenv.js` script will take care of creating the proper Angular environment files according to which mode we are just running or building.
+* Add both `DEV` and `PROD` variables of the frontend to the same `.env` file, differentiating them with a `_DEV` and `_PROD` suffix on their names (see as in the `.env.example` file).
+* Add the keys (names) of these variables to the `variables` array in the `scripts/setenv.js` file.

 This also means we must not edit manually or commit the content of the `apps/main/src/environments/` folder, as they are always automatically generated 'on the fly'.

 To make use of this trick it is essential to only run or build the main frontend app as described below.